Skip to main content

 Why Google Search Console Matters for Your Business

-You Catch Problems Before They Cost You Money
+You Spot Issues Before They Cost You Customers

 - Mobile problems: Visitors on phones can't use your site properly.

-- Crawl errors: Your site structure confuses Google.
+- Crawl errors: Your site structure is confusing Google.

-Finding these issues early—before they tank your rankings and cost you customers—can save real revenue.
+Catching these issues early—before they tank your rankings and start costing you customers—can save real revenue.

 You Can Measure What's Working